 Greenwich Mean Time (GMT)The "Greenwich Mean Time" refers to the time zone at the zero degree of longitude that runs through the London suburb of Greenwich, from which it takes its name.
 It is also called the zero meridian.

 In summer, Great Britain and the Channel Islands change their clocks to British Summertime (BST).
 Ireland refers to its summer time as Irish Summertime.
 Even then, the time difference to our summer time (CEST) is -1 hour.
 African countries, on the other hand, have no daylight saving time.

-The Greenwich Mean Time applies to 22 countries.
+Greenwich Mean Time is officially valid in 22 countries.

 GMT and UTC - Coordinated World TimeThe differences between the individual time zones are always given in relation to the "Universal Time Coordinated" (UTC), i.e., the time that exists on the zero meridian (zero longitude).
 Most parts of Central Europe are in the UTC +1 time zone.
 For Greenwich Mean Time, the time zone UTC +0 applies.

 The Greenwich Mean Time corresponds to the UTC 0 time zone, i.e., the Coordinated World Time with an offset of 0 hours.
 It corresponds to Western European time, which is valid in Portugal, for example, but is officially referred to as GMT in the United Kingdom and several African countries.
 The different designation of the same time zone often leads to confusion.
 GMT is the name of the time zone, while UTC is a term for a time system that also has its normal state on the zero meridian.